 CAIS Sports, Media and Entertainment Fund

-The CAIS Sports, Media and Entertainment Fund (the "Fund") is a new registered evergreen fund1 offering accredited investors access to a portfolio targeting long-term exposure to investments in the sports, media and/or entertainment industries, which may include all five major North American sports leagues (professional American football, NBA, MLB, NHL, and MLS), in a single portfolio.
+The CAIS Sports, Media and Entertainment Fund (the "Fund") is a registered evergreen fund1 offering accredited investors access to a portfolio targeting long-term exposure to investments in the sports, media and/or entertainment industries, which may include all five major North American sports leagues (professional American football, NBA, MLB, NHL, and MLS), in a single portfolio.

 Subscription